4 – How to report statistics

 Why display data?

 Do we just to show a graph to break the monotony of page after page of text or do we attempt to do more with graphs?
 After all, isn’t “a picture’s worth a thousand words?”
 In many cases, yes!
 Graphics allow us to see patterns.
 Visualization is a key part of exploratory data analysis, or data mining in the parlance of big data.
-In genomics, heat maps
+Data visualization is also a crucial tool in the public health arena, and finding effective graphics to communicate, at times, complex data and information to both public and professional audiences can be challenging (see discussion in Meloncon and Warner 2017).

 Graphics are complicated and expensive to do well.
 Text is much cheaper to publish, even in digital form.
 But the ability to visualize concepts, that is, to connect ideas to data through our eyes (see Wikipedia), seems to be more the cognitive goal of graphics.
 Lofty purpose, desirable goal.
 Yes, it is true that graphics can communicate concepts to the reader, but with some caution.
 Images distort, and default options in graphics programs are seldom acceptable for conveying messages without bias (Glazer 2011).